 For something a little different the Variegata cultivar produces green foliage with white splashes.
 The pungent aroma of the flowers is attractive to birds, particularly hummingbirds, when grown outside.

-The lipstick plant is part of the same family as the African violet.
+The lipstick plant (Aeschynanthus radicans) is part of the same family as the African violet.
 The two plants share similar needs and preferences.
 They also compliment each other nicely when grown alongside each other.

 How to Grow Lipstick Plant